-Our July cidrbox features a curated assortment of Kite & String Cider and is sold through the Good Life organic farm and ciderhouse in the New York Finger Lakes • Expect delivery the week of July 17th
+Our July 2017 cidrbox featured a curated assortment of Kite & String Cider and was sold through the Good Life organic farm and ciderhouse in the New York Finger Lakes • Join us for a cider tasting with the makers Jimmy and Garrett Miller »

 A family of organic farmers and cidermakers in the Finger Lakes producing (among other goodness) American orchard cider from the living soil of Good Life Farm and nearby orchards • Cidermakers Garrett and Jimmy Miller